cedadev/ceda-div-hugo-hinode/content/news/updates/2019/2019-03-01-exciting-changes-planned-for-upcoming-jasmin-events.md

 We hope that this will encourage knowledge exchange amongst users and provide more opportunities for you to meet the JASMIN team; rather than just once a year at the JASMIN conference.
 Our current plan is that the conference will return again in 2020.

 We will also continue to run events that have a stronger focus on data and the CEDA archive.
-All details for these events will be published on the main CEDA website, under the training tab ([here](http://www.ceda.ac.uk/training/webinars/)) and via our social media channels (particularly [Twitter](https://twitter.com/cedanews)).
+All details for these events will be published on the main CEDA website.
 If you have any ideas for topics, then please let us know via the [helpdesk](mailto:support@ceda.ac.uk).